ldaneshg/cse110_lab1/index.md

 ### CSE 110 Lab

 I'm currently working on the first lab for CSE 110.
-The README can be found [here](./README.md)
+The file to edit the title of this page can be found [here](./_config.yml)